Before a Drought

 - Install a toilet displacement device to cut down on the amount of water needed to flush.
-Place a one-gallon plastic jug of water into the tank to displace toilet flow (do not use a brick, it may dissolve and loose pieces may cause damage to the internal parts).
-Be sure installation does not interfere with the operating parts.
+Place a one-gallon plastic jug of water into the tank to displace toilet flow.
+Make sure it does not interfere with the operating parts.

 - Replace your showerhead with an ultra-low-flow version.

-- Check your well pump periodically.
+- If you have a well pump, check it periodically.
 If the automatic pump turns on and off while water is not being used, you have a leak.

-- Plant native and/or drought-tolerant grasses, ground covers, shrubs, and trees.
-Once established, plants adapted to your local climate do not need water as frequently and usually will survive a dry period without watering.
-Small plants require less water to become established.
+- Plant native and/or drought-tolerant grasses, ground covers, shrubs and trees.
+Once established, your plants won't need as much watering.
 Group plants together based on similar water needs.

-- Avoid installing ornamental water features (such as fountains) unless they use re-circulated water.
+- Don't install ornamental water features (such as fountains) unless they use re-circulated water.